Prasterone: Deficiency

 DHEA and DHEA sulfate (DHEA-S) are produced by the adrenal glands.
 In people with adrenal insufficiency such as in Addison's disease, there may be deficiency of DHEA and DHEA-S. In addition, levels of these steroids decrease throughout life and are 70 to 80% lower in the elderly relative to levels in young adults.
 Prasterone can be used to increase DHEA and DHEA-S levels in adrenal insufficiency and older age.
 Although there is deficiency of these steroids in such individuals, clinical benefits of supplementation, if any, are uncertain, and there is insufficient evidence at present to support the use of prasterone for such purposes.

 Menopause

 Prasterone is sometimes used as an androgen in menopausal hormone therapy.
 In addition to prasterone itself, a long-lasting ester prodrug of prasterone, prasterone enanthate, is used in combination with estradiol valerate for the treatment of menopausal symptoms under the brand name Gynodian Depot.
+The current evidence of any benefit of DHEA supplementation to menopausal and postmenopausal women is inconclusive.
+Whereas prasterone (DHEA) supplementation in postmenopausal women can lead to an increase in E1, E2, testosterone, DHEA, and DHEAS serum levels, and a reduction in SHBG; still, the current evidence regarding the benefits of DHEA supplementation in postmenopausal women is inconclusive—while some studies suggest potential benefits, such as improved well-being, sexual function, and possibly decreased menopausal symptoms, these findings are not universally agreed upon.
+Moreover, the long-term safety data for DHEA supplementation is lacking, which is a significant concern.
+This is particularly relevant given that DHEA supplementation can lead to increased estrogenic availability, which could potentially have implications for conditions sensitive to hormonal levels.